Sunday, April 30, 2017

 Axl Topp was born into the circus of pure clown stock.
 Traveling on the road from town to town with his parents, Mr. Giggly and Miss Smiles, young Axl dreamed of becoming the first clown superhero.
-He hadn't yet learned the value of being a cut-up for keeping people in stitches, but he was already knockin' 'em dead with his acrobatics and balloons.
+He hadn't yet learned the value of being a cut-up or for keeping people in stitches, but he was already knockin' 'em dead with his acrobatics and balloons.

 Then one day recently the circus had to shut down.
 Not enough money coming in.
 Not enough revenue.
 Not enough ticket sales.
 Public attendance just...gone.
 After all that time.
-The journey, the struggles, of the peoples.
+The journey, the struggles, struggles of the peoples.
 Motherfuck! this pissed him off.
 Axl Topp blew his top, that's what happened.
-Topp's sanity toppled, top that!
+Topp's sanity toppled--top that!
 And well the thing is, there really are aliens--and that's a whole other thing to get into some other time, but just, right now--there really are outer space aliens and all sorts of weird things, and well, someone had a plan for ol' Axl.
-They got him one night when he was sleeping, and they changed him, and gave him amazing powers, so they could watch him be funny getting back at the wrongdoing public as the self-proclaimed world's first serial killer (oops, said it!) serial killer superhero, Axklown!
+They got him one night when he was sleeping, and they changed him, and they gave him amazing powers, so that they could watch him be funny getting back at the wrongdoing public as the self-proclaimed world's first serial killer (oops, said it!) serial killer superhero, Axklown!